Concurrency Testing in the Linux Kernel via eBPF: Evaluation

-To answer \textbf{RQ1}, we monitor the fuzzing process and record the branch coverage achieved by Syzkaller, SegFuzz and \tool.
-Figure~\ref{fig:cover} illustrates the comparison of branch coverage obtained by each fuzzer.
-As shown in the figure, \tool achieves 38\% higher branch coverage than SegFuzz.
-In comparison to the sequential-oriented fuzzer Syzkaller, \tool and SegFuzz reach 88\% and 63\% of its branch coverage, respectively.
-To explain this reduction in coverage and respond to \textbf{RQ2}, we also examine the throughput and latency of each fuzzer. \autoref{tab:throughput} shows the results.
-In terms of the latency per test-case, \tool 's the overhead of executing a given syscall input is roughly 11\% more than that of sequential Syzkaller while achieving a 72\% reduction compared to other concurrency fuzzers on average.
+To analyze this reduction in coverage and respond to \textbf{RQ2}, we also examine the throughput and latency of each fuzzer, as detailed in \autoref{tab:throughput}.
+In terms of the latency per test-case, \tool 's execution overhead for a given syscall program is only 11\% more than that of the sequential fuzzer Syzkaller.
+Critically, this represents a 72\% reduction in latency compared to existing concurrency fuzzers on average.
 We consulted the authors of Snowboard and they confirmed that a significant drop in performance was expected for their fuzzer as a result of the heavyweight control it imposes at the hypervisor level.
-In terms of total throughput, \tool has roughly half that of Syzkaller.
-SegFuzz also has greatly reduced throughput, achieving only 5\% of Syzkaller's throughput.
-A contributing factor to this poor performance is a result of how it enforces scheduling control: only a single instance of SegFuzz can be run at a time in each VM due to its reliance on a limited number of hardware breakpoints.
-In contrast, Syzkaller and \tool are able to run multiple instances within a single VM, providing better scalability (\textbf{C1}).
+In contrast, \tool’s kernel-native approach avoids these expensive mechanisms and cross-layer interventions.
+While \tool’s total throughput is approximately half that of Syzkaller, it vastly outperforms other concurrency fuzzers.
+SegFuzz achieves only 9\% of \tool's throughput.
+A primary bottleneck for SegFuzz is how it enforces scheduling control: it is restricted to a single test instance per VM due to a reliance on a limited number of hardware breakpoints.
+In contrast, Syzkaller and \tool are able to run multiple parallel instances per VM, providing better scalability (\textbf{C1}).

-We can explain \tool's coverage reduction compared with Syzkaller with three main factors.
-First, concurrency fuzzers allocate a portion of the fuzzing resources to exploring thread interleavings, which generally contributes little to overall code coverage.
-As a result, fewer resources are available for sequential fuzzing, leading to reduced branch coverage.
-Second, the schedule for CCT incurs additional overhead for execution and reduces the throughput.
-Third, \tool has a higher chance to trigger concurrency issues (discussed in Section~\ref{sec:bug-finding}), which causes a costly VM reboot and also diminishes the throughput.
+We explain \tool's coverage reduction compared with Syzkaller with three factors.
+First, concurrency fuzzers allocate a portion of the computing resources to exploring thread interleavings, which generally contributes little to branch coverage.
+As a result, fewer resources are available for sequential fuzzing, leading to reduced coverage.
+Second, the CCT scheduling for tasks and the kernel instrumentation for injecting scheduling points incur additional overhead for kernel execution and thus reduces the throughput.
+Third, \tool has a higher chance to trigger concurrency issues (discussed in Section~\ref{sec:bug-bench}), which causes a costly VM reboot and also diminishes the throughput.